Graduate salaries across the industry vary depending upon role and employer.

 Once again, a number of different entry routes are open to graduates.
 You could work as a manager for a particular part of a hotel, such as reception or a restaurant, or as a general manager overseeing all aspects of the venue.

-The InterContinental Hotel Group graduate programme has paid graduates a starting salary of between around £21,000 and £23,000.
-The graduate management trainee scheme at Firmdale Hotels is similarly salaried.
+The InterContinental Hotel Group graduate programme has previously paid graduates a starting salary of between around £21,000 and £23,000.
+The graduate management trainee scheme at Firmdale Hotels is typically similarly salaried.

 Graduates without a relevant degree or sufficient experience may want to consider taking a job as a trainee manager and working up to general manager.
 Salaries for trainee managers can be lower, but have good promotional prospects.